 With the desire to meet the needs of our student veterans on campus, the USC Suzanne Dworak-Peck School of Social Work Center for Innovation and Research on Veterans & Military Families (CIR) is also committed to research, education, and outreach for all veterans and their families.
 The CIR conducts a wide range of research projects, provides training seminars to behavioral health providers and clinicians, and works with community partners to address the issues that face today’s veterans and military families.

-The University of Southern California has continued commitment and dedication to assisting veterans, service members, and qualified family members.
+The University of Southern California has a continued commitment and dedication to assisting veterans, service members, and qualified family members.
 USC is committed to providing the tools to successfully assist student veterans in navigating and integrating into the college environment while creating a welcoming, inclusive, and equitable campus environment for veterans.
 With this said, please take the time to review the resources in this blog post.
-Should you have any questions regarding the number of resources available or questions regarding admissions and the application process, please feel free to email me at email@example.com.

 For further information on USC’s Veteran Resource Center, check the FAQ’s – USC Veterans Resource Center.